MProx/Sphero_mini/README.md

 * Roll in a specified direction at a given speed (no aiming yet)
 * Go back to sleep (or deep sleep)

+## Dependencies:
+This library uses the Bluepy library for BLE communication, so make sure this is installed:

+    pip install bluepy --user

 ## Usage:
 Here's a basic script that illustrates currently available functions: